UTA50 Finish

 Q: How much training is required for the UTA

-A: We recommend a minimum of 16 weeks for any distance over 21km.
+A: We recommend a minimum of 16 weeks specific training for any distance over 21km.
 This gives you enough time to build strength and endurance to enjoy your race.
-For the UTA11 we recommend a training period of 12 weeks and this training plan is suitable for beginners.

 Q: How long will the UTA miler take to complete?